MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/initializing-the-microsoft-excel-driver.md

 > [!NOTE]
-> <P>When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.</P>
+> When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.